Low-noise road surfaces – semi-dense asphalt (SDA)

 Grip is a safety-relevant success parameter and is measured during acceptance and periodic contro...

-The acoustic success control forms the core of the performance monitoring of low-noise SDA surfac...
+Acoustical evaluation forms the core of the performance monitoring of low-noise SDA surfaces.
+It ...

 Success factors & limitations

-The use of low-noise semi-dense asphalts (SDA) leads to a significant reduction in road noise emi...
+The use of low-noise semi-dense asphalt (SDA) leads to a significant reduction in road noise emis...

-The emission differences between quiet and conventional surfaces can be up to 10 dB(A).
-Although ...
+The acoustical emission differences between low-noise and conventional surfaces can be up to 10 d...

 Concrete elements on the roadway